 4. Hopeful That We Might Achieve Our Dream of a Baby

 No matter where you fall on the spectrum of infertility and donor eggs, you can’t help but feel hopeful eventually.
-Otherwise, you would never pursue that avenue.
+Otherwise, you would likely never pursue that avenue.
 After all, your own eggs didn’t work out, but maybe this way will.
-Maybe that child you have prayed for, wished for and pined for, will finally come, just not in the way you always planned.
+Maybe that child you have prayed for wished for and pined for will finally come - just not in the way you always planned.
 Amidst the grief, the frustrations, and the tears, there was that tiny pinpoint of hope that started growing as we delved into the world of donor eggs.
-We filled out the forms, studied pictures of donors, and discussed what qualities were important to us in her.
+We filled out the forms, studied pictures of donors, and discussed what qualities were ideal for us.
 Through it all, we hoped.
 We hoped one cycle was all it would take.
 We hoped higher-quality eggs would help me keep a pregnancy.
 We hoped this worked so that we could finally grow our family and not go broke doing it.

-5. Anxious of the Complexity of Using Donor Eggs
+5. Anxious About the Complexity of Using Donor Eggs

 That wasn’t to say we were so full of promise that we became disillusioned.
 The anxiety was still there.
 There was the anxiety typical of our former infertility treatments: What if this doesn’t work?
 What if I miscarry again?
 How are we going to pay for this?
 But as we immersed ourselves in paperwork, medications, and procedures, my husband and I discovered all sorts of new things to freak us out: How would we explain this to our families so they wouldn’t judge us?
 How would we react to inappropriate comments?
 When and how do we share this information with our future children?
 Yes, the anxiety was overwhelming at times.